Isotonic propensity score matching: Main results

 \subsection{Uniformly consistent isotonic estimator}

-Like other nonparametric estimators, the isotonic estimator is well known for being inconsistent at the boundary.
-If we apply the isotonic estimator to the binary dependent variable $W$, there is non-trivial probability of $\hat{p}(X_{i})=0$ or $1$ even if the true propensity score $p(x)$ is bounded away from zero and one for all $x\in\mathcal{X}$.
-Then if $\hat{p}(X_{1})=0$, \eqref{eq:PS_score} implies $N_{1,1}=0$, i.e., no matching counterpart for the treated units.
+Like other nonparametric estimators, the isotonic estimator is imprecise at the boundary.
+If we apply the isotonic estimator to the binary dependent variable $W$, there is a non-trivial probability of $\hat{p}(X_{i})=0$ or $1$ even if the true propensity score $p(x)$ is bounded away from zero and one for all $x\in\mathcal{X}$.
+For example, if $\hat{p}(X_{1})=0$, \eqref{eq:PS_score} implies $N_{1,1}=0$, i.e., there are no matching counterparts for the treated units.